SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

   table and click the **Delete Connection**
   ![Delete Connection](../documentation_pics/delete_connection.png) button.

-Adding a new connection and editing an existing connection, both open an identical page.
+Adding a new connection and editing an existing one, both options open an identical page.
 The only difference is, that for an existing connection the **Connection Name** property cannot be changed.